 Why is fresh, healthy, plant based food so limited in availability.
 Anyone read The China Study?
-It's a hellava book but here's a link to a summary - The China Study.
+It's a hellava book but there are plenty of summaries to be read on the Internet.
 The conclusion is that a diet high in fruit and vegetable foods reduces our risk of all major causes of disease and death.
 You will find similar information coming from the various heart foundations, diabetes societies and the cancer associations.
 Again I ask, why is it sooo hard to find nutritious food on the go?

 But fear not.
 I have put together some of the best places to find yummy tasty vegetarian food in central Cape Town.

 On Saturday mornings you can head to either the City Bowl Market in Hope Street.
-Their details are here - City Bowl market.
 Or try the Neighbourgoods market in Woodstock.
 Get there early or you will find yourself elbow to elbow with people.
-Read more here - Neighbourgoods market.

 Now for vegetarian friendly restaurants.
-Head to Wellness Warehouse in Kloof Street, Gardens for a tasty, slightly pricey, organic buffet.
+Head to Wellness Warehouse in Kloof Street.
 The menu is not entirely vegetarian but they have a wide selection of veggies.
 All meat is organic or free-range.
-They have free wifi, a spa and plenty eco and green versions of all sorts of things as well.
-Details here - Wellness Warehouse.
+They have free wifi and plenty eco and green versions of all sorts of things as well.
 I love their superfood chocolate brownies with spinach.
 Divine I promise.

 While not entirely vegetarian, these next two sister restaurants have an amazing bargain lunch buffet.
 They charge per plate and not by weight.
 No one bats an eye if you pile your plate full and the food is to die for.
 Think sweet potato carpachio, oven roasted veggies and delicious raw salads.
-These two restaurants are Cafe Paradiso in Kloof Street - Cafe Paradiso and Cafe Mozart off Long Street - Cafe Mozart.
+These two restaurants are Cafe Paradiso in Kloof Street and Cafe Mozart off Long Street.